oskaremilsson/gaemboy/examination/client/README.md

 ### Features
 * All the standard blocks and format
 * Play with the keyboard
-* Points scale when removing many rows with the same block
 * Auto drop on space-press
 * Faster drop on down-arrow-press
 * Faster speed the more you play
 * New Game-alternative in menu
 * View next block
 * Fall from above the field
+* Pause game if focus is lost from app
+* Points scale when removing many rows with the same block
 * Sound effects with mute-options
+* Animations for fullrows and points
+* New game-button in the menu

 ## Hints and recommendations
 Hints and recommendations below are only suggestions and nothing you need to abide by.